conduktor/conduktor-docs/docs/gateway/concepts/logical-topics/concentrated-topics.md

 ### Message Count & Lag, Offset (in)correctness

-Concentrated topics & SQL topics are not real, and that's not compatible with the tools available in the Kafka Ecosystem (Conduktor included) that rely on topics metadata to generate reports, graphs or calculations.
+Concentrated topics & SQL topics are virtualised, which creates incompatibilities with existing tools in the Kafka Ecosystem (Conduktor included) that rely on topics metadata to generate reports, graphs or calculations.

 Right now, the 2 most problematic calculations are **Lag** and **Message Count**.
 This is due to the calculation method that rely on partition **EndOffset**.